A timeline of 19th-century America

 “

-William, the Negro Boy,” by Jane L. Gray (
+William, the Negro Boy,” Jane L. Gray (

 Youth’s Cabinet; April)